 📍 Av.
 Pedro Álvares Cabral s/n — Vila Mariana → Directions

 Massive covered food market in historic downtown.
-Stained glass windows, hanging meats, exotic Brazilian fruits.
+Stained glass windows, hanging meats, exotic Brazilian fruits you've never seen.
 Loud, chaotic, totally unique.
 Open Mon–Sat 6 AM–6 PM, Sun until 4 PM.

 📍 R. da Cantareira, 306 — Centro → Directions